Understanding HSA-eligible plans

-|Benefits of HDHPs with HSAs||But also consider ...|
+|Benefits of HSA-eligible plans||But also think about ...|

 |HSA-eligible plans may have lower monthly premiums.||Your deductible — the costs you pay before the plan — is often higher.|

 |You can deduct the amount you deposit in an HSA from the income you pay federal income tax on.|

-If you have money in your HSA when you turn 65, you can spend it on anything you want — but if you aren’t spending it for a qualified medical expense it will be taxed as income at your then current tax rate.
+If you have money in your HSA when you turn 65, you can spend it on anything you want — but if you aren’t spending it for a qualified medical expense, it will be taxed as income at your then current tax rate.

 |You can use HSA funds to pay for deductibles, copayments, coinsurance, and other qualified medical expenses.
 Withdrawals to pay eligible medical expenses are tax-free.|

 |Unspent HSA funds roll over from year to year, allowing you to build tax-free savings to pay for medical care later.
 HSAs may earn interest, which is not subject to taxes.|

-HDHPs are available in most areas, and may be available as qualified health plans at the Bronze, Silver, or Gold levels on HealthCare.gov.
-HDHPs may also be available for enrollment directly through health insurance companies and may be offered by your employer.||HSA-eligible plans may not be available in your area.
+|HSA-eligible plans are available in most areas, and may be available as qualified health plans at the Bronze, Silver, or Gold levels on HealthCare.gov.
+HSA-eligible plans may also be available for enrollment directly through health insurance companies and may be offered by your employer.||HSA-eligible plans may not be available in your area.
 You’ll find out when you compare plans on HealthCare.gov, or when you contact an agent, broker, or insurance company.|

-An HDHP may provide certain preventive care benefits without a deductible or with a deductible less than the minimum annual deductible.|
+|An HSA-eligible plan may provide certain preventive care benefits without a deductible or with a deductible less than the minimum annual deductible.|